sdispater/orator/docs/schema_builder.rst

 Foreign keys
 ============

-Eloquent also provides support for adding foreign key constraints to your tables:
+Orator also provides support for adding foreign key constraints to your tables:

 .. code-block:: python